 In this article are some plants (with different examples) that attract and assist in sustaining bees.
 Whether you have a small potted garden or a large lawn to work with, planting some of these could significantly help the bee population in your area.

 The survival of several bee species hangs in the balance as the bee population faces challenges in maintaining themselves.
-Climate change, habitat loss, use of insecticides and chemicals indirectly puts a strain on the population of several plant species and not just bees.
+Climate change, habitat loss, use of insecticides and chemicals indirectly put a strain on the population of several plant species, not just bees.

-The situation is so dire that according to a paper published by NRDC many food crop species would die out without the help of bees to handle pollination.
-Embracing bee-friendly and sustainable garden practices could be the only way for us to undo the damage that bees have had to bear in the past.
+The situation is so dire that according to a paper published by NRDC, many food crop species would die out without bees' help in pollination.
+Embracing bee-friendly and sustainable garden practices could be the only way for us to undo the damage bees have had to bear.

 Here are some options for your garden.
 Simply plant some of these to save the bees.